Jack Harwell Detention Center, TX

 Visitation

-• Visiting can be suspended or limited for rule violations, lockdowns, or health and safety emergencies.
+• Visiting is a privilege and the facility can restrict or cancel visits for rule violations, lockdowns, security incidents, or health and safety emergencies.

-• Most facilities offer in-person and remote/video visits, and most non-attorney visits may be monitored or recorded.
+• Visits typically include in-person and video/tablet options, and most non-attorney visits may be monitored or recorded.

 Sending Money